cayton10/MUIT/README.md

 #### 1.15.2021

 Software packages can be added as tuples to the software table in the WP database via the <strong>Add Software</strong> plugin administrator's page.

+#### 1.22.2021

+Software packages are being sent to php ajax handler script to process information and upload to database.